Sustainable

 Tim Jackson.
 Post Growth.
 Life after Capitalism.
 2021

-(1) of satisfying the basic needs of what is soon to be 9 to 10 billion people,
+We have the almost impossible task of satisfying the basic needs of what will soon be 9 to 10 billion people while at the same time respecting the Earth's ecological limits.

 © Waldemarus | Shutterstock, Inc. [US] 2018